 If you're brought to an emergency room with suspected carbon monoxide poisoning, you may begin treatment immediately.
-To confirm your diagnosis, the doctor may have a blood sample taken to test for carbon monoxide in your blood.
+To confirm your diagnosis, the doctor may test a sample of your blood for carbon monoxide.

 Get into fresh air immediately and call 911 or emergency medical help if you or someone you're with develops signs or symptoms of carbon monoxide poisoning.
 These include headache, dizziness, nausea, shortness of breath, weakness and confusion.

 Once you're at the hospital, treatment may involve: